Use a generator safely

 Portable or permanently installed standby generators can come in handy during long-term power outages.
 However, if you do not know how to use them properly, they can be dangerous.
 Contact a qualified vendor or electrician to help you determine what generator is best suited to your needs.
-Before using, be sure to read and follow manufacturer’s instructions.
+Before using, read and follow manufacturer’s instructions.

 If you are installing a permanent generator, it must have a transfer switch.
-The transfer switch prevents energy from leaving your generator and going back onto the utility electrical equipment when it could be dangerous to a lineman or others near downed power lines, a process known as “back feed.”
+The transfer switch prevents energy from leaving your generator and going back onto the utility electrical equipment, when it could be dangerous to a lineman or others near downed power lines, a process known as “back feed.”
 A qualified electrician should install your generator and transfer switch.

 Safe Electricity has the following tips to use portable generators safely:

 - Operate it outdoors in an area with plenty of ventilation.
 Never run a generator in a home or garage.
 Generators give off deadly carbon monoxide.

 - Do not plug a generator into the wall to avoid back feed.
 Use heavy-duty extension cords to connect appliances to the outlets on the generator.

 - Turn the generator on before plugging appliances to it.
 Once the generator is running, turn your appliances and lights on one at a time to avoid overloading the unit.
 Remember, generators are for temporary usage; prioritize your needs.

 - Generators pose electrical risks, especially when operated in wet conditions.
 Use a generator only when necessary when the weather creates wet or moist conditions.
 Protect the generator by operating it under an open, canopy-like structure on a dry surface where water cannot form puddles or drain under it.
 Always ensure your hands are dry before touching the generator.